CI-TRACS/High_Performance_Computing/_episodes/12-hpc-file-systems.md

 > ## Timing Read/Write Operations
 > Now that we have defined our read/write functions, let's profile them.
 > In new cells, call our read / write functions from our "lus_scratch" directory.
-> Similarly call our read/write functions from our "home" directory (remember that home directory resides in MANA NFS file system servers).
+> Similarly call our read/write functions from our "home" directory (remember that home directory resides in Mana NFS file system servers).
 > To time the cells, we can call "%%time" at the beggining of our cells.
 > This is a special command in Jupyter Lab Notebook that allows us to time execution time of a cell.
 > ~~~